Upcoming Pilgrimages / Camino Primitivo

 Group Meals

 Daily breakfast and either lunch or dinner are included in the tour package.
-Your meals have been pre-arranged and selected by ProRome.
+Meals have been pre-arranged and selected by ProRome.
 Beverages are not included.

-Tip: If you are allergic to something simply inform the tour director at the beginning of the trip.
+If you have allergies, simply inform the tour director at the beginning of the trip.

 Daily Mass

-There are no dietary restrictions.
-Vegetarian or vegan, gluten-free or celiac, we work only with restaurants and caterers who have ample options for you.
+No dietary restrictions.
+Vegetarian, vegan, gluten-free, or celiac — we work only with restaurants and caterers that have ample options.

 Placing Calls in Spain

-NB – Remember to CONTACT YOUR SERVICE provider a few days before the trip and activate international calling on your phone.
+Contact your service provider a few days before departure to activate international calling on your phone.

 Crisis Management